-Serbia: High costs of Power utility EPS TPPs for EU environment modernization3.
-August 2015. / News Serbia Energy
+Serbia: High costs of Power utility EPS TPPs for EU environment modernization, News Serbia Energy

 Is the “green industry” lobbyists forcing eco-standards in energy sector or is Europe turning a blind eye to Serbia so as to get cheaper electricity?

 Now we know that three things are inevitable: death, tax and climate changes, a scientist has recently said, eliminating further discussion with those who believe that the claim that man has caused the rampage of climate by excessive pollution is either naïve credulity or ruthless machination.
 He has forgotten another inevitable thing – conspiracy theories.
 Whatever politics you defer to, you are going to believe in one.
 Here is what it looks like in the Serbian case, in the example of climate changes and the attempt to mitigate them by introducing environmental standards in the energy sector.

 The rightists suspect that the European Union will use the obligation of the member and candidate states to reduce the quantity of harmful gases emitted into the atmosphere as another excuse for pressuring Serbia and postponing its admission to its club.
 The whole story about climate changes, they complain, already serves primarily to force the domestic coal-fired thermal power plants to buy “clean technology” from foreign companies.
 Environmentalists, on the contrary, fear that the EU is not forcing us quickly enough to adjust the plants of the “Electric Power Industry of Serbia” to the environmental standards, perhaps because we would have to cover these costs by raising the electricity price, so it would also be costlier for Europe to purchase it from us.